Arch Street Friends Meeting House: Place of worship

+Revitalization

+The trustees of the Preservation Trust initiated a program in 2022 to revitalize the building’s infrastructure and exhibits.
+Because of its adjacency to the National Park Service’s Independence National Historical Park, the Trust incorporated local architectural, historic, and NPS standards into the planning process as well as Friends’ own attention to energy conservation.

+As of 2024, work is underway to increase the electrical service to the building to permit conversion of its gas boiler to an efficient heating and cooling system.
+Lighting will be improved and the fire suppression system will be upgraded.
+In the East Room, the exhibits will be refreshed to offer a more contemporary and inclusive interpretation of the Quaker experience and the testimonies of Friends.

 Notable interments

 The ground upon which the meetinghouse was built was the first burial ground for Quakers in Philadelphia.
 Although the plot was officially given to the Society of Friends by William Penn in 1701, burials had been taking place here since as early as 1683.
 According to reports, Quakers were buried here alongside of “Indians, Blacks and strangers.”